viniciusvts/lafaete-site/wp-content/plugins/wp-whatsapp-chat/readme.txt

 Generating leads is the key to every business success, and the WhatsApp chat button can help you to increase your overall sales and reach this goal.
 == WhatsApp Button ==
 With the WhatsApp chat button, your visitors will be allowed to send a message directly to your phone number.
-To start configuring it, you have to go to the button tab inside the WhatsApp Chat section that you can find in your admin dashboard.
+To start configuring it, you have to go to the button tab inside the WhatsApp chat section that you can find in your admin dashboard.

 Inside the button tab, you'll to switch between two different layouts, define if you want to include rounded edges, the position where you want to show the WhatsApp button, the text that will be displayed inside, the phone number and the default user message.
 == WhatsApp Chat ==
 WhatsApp Chat also allows you to include a box to show some contact information and a personalized message.
-This box can be activated through the Box tab inside the WhatsApp Chat section and here you can define the header and footer message, contact name, phone, work, and avatar.
+This box can be activated through the Box tab inside the WhatsApp chat section and here you can define the header and footer message, contact name, phone, work, and avatar.
 == WhatsApp Premium ==
 The premium version of the WhatsApp Chat plugin allows you to include multiple team member agents with their names and labels inside the contact box to provide direct contact to the different support areas of your site.